isxuowo/mcwiki/Drill.md

 The Drill is a powerful multitool capable of mining almost any block.
 It cannot be enchanted, but can be upgraded with Gears (ie. Iron Gear).
 Each gear has unique effects.
+While the Drill is unbreakable, the Gears used to upgrade it have durability.

 | Item | Recipe | Items |
 |------|--------|-------|